SahanUday/AirVix---Smart-AC-Remote-Control/README.md

 ## 🧪 Demo

-Here’s a quick video demo of how the Smart AC Remote Control works:
+Here’s a quick video demo of how the Smart AC Remote Control works, captured on **Friday, July 18, 2025, 09:38 PM +0530**:

 🎥 **Demo Video**:
 👉 [Click to watch the demo video](demo/demo_vid.mp4)